Pound Sterling Holding Up for Now

 There's been a sizeable shift higher in UK interest rate expectations.

-A shift from two cuts to one hike is a long way to travel in just two weeks, and eclipses the shift seen in European and U.S. rate expectations.
+The UK's shift from an expected two cuts in 2026 to one hike is a long way to travel in just two weeks, and eclipses the shift seen in European and U.S. rate expectations.

-The pound's losses against the dollar are still relatively shallow as a result, and 1.3356 continues to be a significant technical line in the sand that GBP/USD has not closed below since December.
+For now interest rate expectations (via bond yields) are limiting the pound's losses against the dollar, and 1.3356 continues to be a significant technical line in the sand that GBP/USD has not closed below since December.
+However, as we note in this report, we think the trend will extend lower here.

-🚩 The risks for the pound are, nevertheless, considerable.
+🚩 Yet, he risks for the pound are considerable.

 We maintain the view that an unruly stock market selloff and a significant deterioration in investor sentiment will hurt the pound.